DanielLukic/krok-dart/README.md

 - https://github.com/zertrin/clikraken - primary inspiration
 - https://github.com/veox/python3-krakenex - used by clikraken
 - https://github.com/Dimibe/kraken_api - additional inspiration
+- https://pub.dev/packages/cli_util - for config folder lookup
+- https://pub.dev/packages/ansi - for log output coloring

 # Usage

 For now, the clikraken key file is used.
-This has to be available at `~/.config/clikraken/kraken.key` and contain the public and private Kraken API keys in two lines.
+This has to be available at `<confighome>/clikraken/kraken.key` and contain the public and private Kraken API keys in two lines.
 You can use the `-k` (`--keyfile`) option to specify a different location.